ANRGUSC/Automatic-DAG-Generator/README.md

 This code uses the output DAG of ``rand_task_gen.py``(by Diyi), which is used to generate a random DAG, to generate the corresponding dummy application for Jupiter.
 To run this script, you should set `--conf task_config.yml` as the parameter.
 It will generate the ``dummy_app`` folder and all required content which can be used as a sample application for [Jupiter](https://github.com/ANRGUSC/Jupiter).
 The ``dummy_app`` should be tested and work with **Jupiter Version 3**.

+### dummy_multicast_gen.py

+This code has been upgraded from the original script ``dummy_app_gen.py`` to generate applications supporting multicast functions in Jupiter starting from v4.

 ## Acknowledgment
 This material is based upon work supported by Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001117C0053.
 Any views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.